zhaoboly/bookmarklet/README.md

-# QR Bookmarklet for Mobile phone

 ## Why we need it
 * Starting from 2017, iPhone's camera app can read QR codes.
 Check [this link](http://www.iphonehacks.com/2017/09/how-to-scan-qr-codes-iphone-ipad-ios-11.html) for more details.
+This free tools can generate QR codes for any webpage.
+* People may have gotten interrupted or rushed to complete another task.
+A QR code allow the user to scan and open the same link on smart phone, so that they can pick up what he left out and continue reading.
+* Normally company computers don't allow access to social media web-sites.
+Scanning a QR code can help the user immediately open the link on their smart phone and share it using Facebook app.

-## Add this bookarklet to the browser
+## Add this bookmarklet to the browser

 Drag this link onto the browser's bookmark bars.